marpple/rune/docs/tutorial/abstract-view.md

-# Abstracting View
+# View Abstraction

-## Separating Check Functionality
+## Separating the Checking Feature

-The `ColorCheckboxListView` and `ColorCheckboxView` above have a property indicating whether they can be checked.
-By preparing a `View` abstracting the check functionality, you can more easily create more views with check functionality.
+The `ColorCheckboxListView` and `ColorCheckboxView` possess a checkable attribute.
+By preparing an abstracted `View` for the checking functionality, it becomes easier to create more `View` types with this capability.

-First, let's review the code for `ColorView`, `ColorCheckboxListView`, and `ColorCheckboxView`:
+Here's a look back at the code for `ColorView`, `ColorCheckboxListView`, and `ColorCheckboxView`:

 ```typescript
 export type Color = {